How to Copy/Move Recovery Partition to USB or Another Hard drive [2 Ways]

 Advantages of Copying Recovery Partition to USB or Another Drive

-So why are many users attempting to copy or move copy recovery partition to USB, new hard drive, or SSD?
+So why are many users attempting to copy or move recovery partition to USB, new hard drive, or SSD?
 Below are two common reasons and advantages of moving recovery partitions:

 1. Free Up Disk Space